mjf1406/asl/README.md

 -   get art 🥺
 -   can filter signs by category
--   can download just the icons, which opens a dropdown to determine the file type to download: Download Icons
--   need loading spinners on the download buttons
--   change Download Each to Download Cards

 ## Change Log

+UI = User Interface
+UX = User Experience
+BK = Background Knowledge

+2024/12/26

+-   UI: added stroke size as options
+-   UX: Can download just the icons now as PNGs or SVGs
+-   UI: added loading spinners to download buttons
+-   UI: redesigned how the download buttons look
+-   UI: added a Meet the Artists section
+-   BK: learned that I need to Save as in Inkscape as Optimized SVG to get the SVG output that I need

 2024/12/09